mk/clerk-px23/README.md

 [^moldable-tools]: See [Towards Moldable Development Tools](https://doi.org/10.1145/2846680.2846684) by Andrei Chiş, Oscar Nierstrasz and Tudor Gîrba

 ## Programming with Clerk

+> In such a future working relationship between human problem-solver and computer ‘clerk’, the capability of the computer for executing mathematical processes would be used whenever it was needed.[^engelbart]
+>
+> – Douglas Engelbart

+[^engelbart]: See [Augmenting Human Intellect: A Conceptual Framework](https://www.dougengelbart.org/pubs/augment-3906.html) by Douglas Engelbart

 ### Basic Interaction: Bring-Your-Own-Editor